Covid 19 coronavirus: Air NZ plans to lay off nearly 1500 cabin crew

 Airlines worldwide have been hammered by the Covid-19 pandemic.

+Early this week Virgin Australia confirmed it was closing its New Zealand base with the loss of around 550 jobs.

-In New Zealand the Government has loaned the airline $900m to continue operating.
+In this country the Government has loaned Air NZ $900m to continue operating.

 New Air NZ chief executive Greg Foran has said the airline's immediate future lies in a domestic service.